crossplane/docs/content/master/concepts/composition.md

 `None`.
 Considers the composed resource to be ready as soon as it exists.

+### Composition Validation

+Crossplane uses a `Validating Webhook` to inform users of any potential misconfigurations in a `Composition` as early as possible.
+The default behavior of the webhook is to perform `logical checks` only, enforcing requirements that are not explicitly defined in the schema but are assumed to be hold at runtime.

+#### Experimental Validation With Schemas

+Crossplane provides experimental schema-aware validation that can be enabled through the `--enable-composition-webhook-schema-validation` feature flag.
+This will enable Composition validation against available schemas in the Cluster, ensuring, for example, that fieldPaths are valid and source and destination types match taking into account provided transforms too.

+The `crossplane.io/composition-validation-mode` annotation on the Composition allows to set one of two modes for schema validation:

+There are two modes of validation:
+-  `strict`: Compositions are validated against required schemas, and rejected if any error is found.
+If any of the required schemas is missing, the Composition will be directly rejected.
+-  `loose` (default): Same as `strict` mode, except that in case of missing required schemas, schema validation will be skipped emitting only a warning.

+See the dedicated [design document][validation-design-doc] for more information about future development around schema-aware validation.

+#### Disabling Webhooks

+Webhooks are enabled by default, but can be disabled by setting `webhooks.enabled` to `false` in the provided Helm Chart.

 ### Missing Functionality

 You might find while reading through this reference that Crossplane is missing